➤ The evening had a fireworks display so big that it broke the world record!

 - And more!

-Speaking of neighbors, I joined some down the hall who had a small, friendly
+Speaking of neighbors, I joined some down the hall for a small, friendly

 gathering in an apartment packed with flags, stars, and red, white, and blue.